Latest updates as of December 22, 2021

 - Those who are more at risk, such as those on chemotherapy, immunosuppressive drugs, or with immunodeficiencies, or who would just feel more comfortable may also opt to distance themselves.
 Ushers will assist in this process.

-- Please ENTER at the Sanctuary Entrance and EXIT through the Sanctuary Entrance.
+- Please ENTER and EXIT through the formal Sanctuary Entrance.
 We are happy to make accommodations for those needing additional assistance.

 - Kippot, Tallit and Prayer Books: You may bring your own Kippah, Tallis and prayer book if you wish.
 These items will still be provided by Bet Torah and will be available in a “clean area” (unused for greater than 24 hours) for use, and returned to an “unclean area” and remained unused for greater than 24 hours.

 - Handling of the Torah: We now know that surfaces are not the primary mode of transmission of Covid 19.
 Gabbais will be assigned as usual, but will maintain 6 feet distance, closer only when necessary for handling of the Torah, for short intervals.
-All readers of Aliyah and Torah will be asked to use hand sanitizer before and after readings.
+It is suggested that readers of Aliyah and Torah use hand sanitizer before and after readings.
 The Yad may be shared but readers should feel free to bring their own.
 Readers will be allowed to unmask if vaccinated, unvaccinated readers will maintain six feet distance from everyone.
-At this time there will be no Torah procession.

 Health and Safety: The following have been implemented as a minimum standard for the health of any individual who enters the building.
 Touch-free hand sanitizers are available prior to entering the sanctuary.
 Automatic soap, water and paper towel dispensers have been installed.
 The main sanctuary HVAC system has been enhanced with MERV-13 filters.
 There are two commercial grade HEPA filters in the main sanctuary and social halls.